Back to overview

 Dear Oracle

-I’m a non-law student qualifying via the SQE – do I still need to do a law conversion course?
+I’m a non-law student qualifying via the Solicitors Qualifying Exam (SQE) – do I still need to do a law conversion course?

 The Oracle replies

-The short answer is no. However, it’s more complicated than that.
+The short answer is no. However, the reality is more complicated than that.

 Want to convert to law?
 Find out about the law conversion courses on offer at The University of Law

-• The University of Law’s MA Law (SQE1) is a law conversion course, which also includes its SQE1 preparation course to prepare students for SQE1 assessments.
+• The University of Law’s MA Law (SQE1) is a law conversion course, which also includes SQE1 preparation to get students ready for the SQE1 assessments.
+You can also take a more general MA Law (Conversion) course if you wish to later study a separate SQE preparation course.

 While these SQE preparation courses aren’t compulsory, they are recommended.
-As they’ll help to fill the knowledge gap and ensure that non-law graduates are well prepared to take the SQE exams.
+They’ll help to fill the knowledge gap and ensure that non-law graduates are well prepared to take the SQE exams.